ABRM2002/Basic-Network-Security-Analysis/README.md

 -Decrypt Passwords: While Wireshark can't directly decrypt RADIUS passwords, you can sometimes see them in clear text if not properly encrypted.

--Task 3: Analyze a HTTP Basic Authentication
+##Task 3: Analyze a HTTP Basic Authentication

 ![Screenshot 2024-09-27 173539](https://github.com/user-attachments/assets/7bef794f-51e0-417d-9e74-61a578eb7422)